Welcome to our clinic

 Our clinic is positioned for easy access at 105 Trees Rd, Mount Merrion.
 We have treatment rooms both upstairs and downstairs on the ground floor.
 If our single flight of stairs is inconvenient for you please request a ground floor consultation room at the time of making your booking.
 Thank you.

 It gives me immense satisfaction to be doing this work and positively touching the lives of so many people.
 Lorraine

-Her special areas of interest include
+Her particular areas of interest include:

 Simon Coghlan, Practice Principal

 Simon has over 20 years of experience as a physiotherapy clinician, educator and clinic owner.
 He dedicates three days a week to clinical practice balancing the rest of his time between lecturing, professional development, and supporting the management and development of Mount Merrion Physiotherapy & Health.